-Between March 18 and April 8, 2021, four related putative class action lawsuits were filed against us and certain of our current and former officers in the U.S. District Court for the Northern District of Ohio ("N.D.
+Between March 18 and April 8, 2021, four related putative class action lawsuits were filed against us and certain of our officers in the U.S. District Court for the Northern District of Ohio ("N.D.
 Ohio") (Case Nos.
 21-cv-616, 21-cv-633, 21-cv-720 and 21-cv-760), asserting violations of federal securities laws under Section 10(b) and Section 20(a) of the Exchange Act.
 The complaints generally allege that the Company and individual defendants made materially false and misleading statements relating to the vehicle pre-orders and production timeline.
 On May 13, 2021, a fifth putative class action was filed against us and certain current and former officers and directors in the N.D.
 Ohio (Case no. 21-cv-994), asserting similar securities laws violations as the first four class actions and that the defendants violated Section 14(a) of the Exchange Act by making materially false and misleading statements relating to the Merger.
-On May 14, 2021, a sixth putative class action was filed against us and certain current and former officers in the N.D.
+On May 14, 2021, a sixth putative class action was filed against us and certain officers in the N.D.
 Ohio (Case no. 21-cv-1021), asserting similar securities laws violations as the first four class actions and that certain individual defendants violated Section 20A of the Exchange Act through insider sales while in possession of nonpublic information relating to the Company.
 The court has issued orders consolidating these six class actions under the case caption Rico v.
-Lordstown Motors Corp. et al., 21- cv-616 (N.D.
+Lordstown Motors Corp. et al., 21-cv-616 (N.D.
 Ohio).
 Lead Plaintiff motions are also currently pending before the court.
-On June 17, 2021, the court issued an order appointing George Troicky as lead plaintiff and approving the law firm Labaton Sucharow LLP as lead counsel.
-On April 28, 2021, May 21, 2021 and June 25, 2021, three stockholder derivative complaints were also filed against certain current and former officers and directors of the Company and DiamondPeak in the U.S. District Court for the District of Delaware (Case Nos.
-21-cv-604, 21-cv-724 and 21-cv-910).
+On April 28, 2021 and May 21, 2021, two stockholder derivative complaints were also filed against certain current and former officers and directors of the Company and DiamondPeak in the U.S. District Court for the District of Delaware (Case Nos.
+21-cv-604 and 21-cv-724).
 These derivative complaints purport to bring claims on behalf of the Company against certain individual defendants for violations of the Exchange Act, breach of fiduciary duty, unjust enrichment, and insider trading, relating to the vehicle pre-orders, production timeline, or Merger.
-The court has issued an order consolidating all related derivative actions under the case caption In re Lordstown Motors Corp.
-Shareholder Derivative Litigation, 21-cv- 604 (D.D.E.).
 We intend to vigorously defend against these claims.
 The proceedings are subject to uncertainties inherent in the litigation process.
 We cannot predict the outcome of these matters or estimate the possible loss or range of possible loss, if any.

-The Company has also received two subpoenas from the SEC for the production of documents and information, including relating to the merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles, and the Company has been informed by the U.S. Attorney's Office for the Southern District of New York that it is investigating these matters.
-The Company has cooperated, and will continue to cooperate, with these and any other regulatory or governmental investigations and inquiries.
+The Company has also received two subpoenas from the SEC for the production of documents and information, including relating to the merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles.
+The Company is responding to the SEC's requests and is cooperating with its inquiry.